awsdocs/aws-cloudformation-user-guide/doc_source/gettingstarted.templatebasics.md

 **Important**
 Rather than embedding sensitive information directly in your AWS CloudFormation templates, we recommend you use dynamic parameters in the stack template to reference sensitive information that is stored and managed outside of CloudFormation, such as in the AWS Systems Manager Parameter Store or AWS Secrets Manager\.
-For more information, see the [Do Not Embed Credentials in Your Templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/best-practices.html#creds) best practice\.
+For more information, see the [Do not embed credentials in your templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/best-practices.html#creds) best practice\.

-## Specifying Conditional Values Using Mappings<a name="gettingstarted.templatebasics.mappings"></a>
+## Specifying conditional values using mappings<a name="gettingstarted.templatebasics.mappings"></a>

 Parameters are a great way to enable users to specify unique or sensitive values for use in the properties of stack resources; however, there may be settings that are region dependent or are somewhat complex for users to figure out because of other conditions or dependencies\.
 In these cases, you would want to put some logic in the template itself so that users can specify simpler values \(or none at all\) to get the results that they want\.
 In an earlier example, we hardcoded the AMI ID for the ImageId property of our EC2 instance\.
 This works fine in the US\-East region, where it represents the AMI that we want\.
 However, if the user tries to build the stack in a different region he or she will get the wrong AMI or no AMI at all\. \(AMI IDs are unique to a region, so the same AMI ID in a different region may not represent any AMI or a completely different one\.\)